Victoria’s renting laws are changing, with more than 130 reforms to be implemented.

 - standard form condition reports tailored to reflect the different requirements of different types of rental accommodation

 - modifications tenants can make to rented premises without asking the landlord for consent; for example, adhesive child safety locks on drawers and doors

 - an updated amount of $2,500 for the cost of urgent repairs that tenants, rooming house residents and caravan residents can authorise

 - safety-related activities of both tenants and landlords that must be included in the standard tenancy agreement; for example, landlords would be responsible for arranging regular electrical safety tests.

 Members of the public, industry and community groups were encouraged to provide feedback on the proposed Regulations.

 As part of the consultation process, we also prepared a Regulatory Impact Statement.
 It assessed the impact of the proposed regulations on the community, including the costs and benefits of any alternative options.

 A note on terms used in the Regulations

-The proposed Regulations and the Regulatory Impact Statement use new terms that will apply from 1 July 2020.
+The proposed Regulations and the Regulatory Impact Statement use new terms that will apply when the reforms start (by 1 January 2021).
 These are:

 - renters – currently called tenants